 It’s a really difficult time for many, and once you have sorted out the main practicalities, try and focus on the present rather than the future.

 You can do this by:

 - practicing mindfulness & meditation techniques.
 There are a lot of online tools and apps such as Headspace that can help you with this.

 - giving yourself ‘worry time’ where you do a ‘brain dump’.
 Write down everything and anything on your mind in a notebook and then park it, so that it’s out of the way and you can focus on the rest of your day.

 - focusing on your body.
 Many anxious people or worriers tend to live in their head.
 Exercise, or something like yoga, might enable you to connect with your physical self and be more present and in the now.

 Remember there is help available.
 Whether it is practical help to figure out your next step, or if you need help managing your emotions, lots of professionals are working online and are accessible to you now.

 What are your 3 best tips for improving one's general wellbeing?

 Saira Iqbal is a business psychology coach who runs her own coaching practice.
 She has a passion for psychology, assessment and developing people.
 She offers a free 30 minute discovery call for people who want to discuss their requirements.
-You can book a time on her website and follow her on instagram.
+You can get in touch with her on instagram.